 Toggle site contrast Toggle Contract

-We provide chemotherapy and supportive treatment for patients who have been diagnosed with cancer.
+We provide drug treatment, also known as systemic anti-cancer treatments (SATC) for patients who have been diagnosed with cancer.

 Our specialist nursing staff have experience and qualifications in chemotherapy administration and cancer nursing.
 They’re committed to providing compassionate, high quality care to our patients, their families and carers.

-Before starting chemotherapy treatment, we’ll ask you to attend an assessment appointment with a specialist nurse.
-This is an opportunity to discuss the possible side effects of chemotherapy and what you can do to help minimise them.
+Before starting treatment, we’ll ask you to attend an assessment appointment with a specialist nurse.
+This is an opportunity to discuss the possible side effects and what you can do to help minimise them.
 You may also have other questions about your treatment.

 We’ll also discuss clinical procedures such as blood tests.
 We’ll tell you about the dates and times you need to come to hospital for your chemotherapy treatment.